Diary Major John Kevin Lloyd - 14 Aug - 3 Nov 1945 - Manila - Jan 1946 - Part 8

 garrys.
 They have built themselves shanties amidst the ruins

-or are huddling in corner of large demolished buildings.
+or are huddling inn corner of large, demolished buildings.
 They

-from the US army, fishing, working in clerical positions with the
+from the US army trucks and jeeps, fishing and in clerical positions with the

 SUNDAY JAN 27

-Went fasting to Mass in the Quison Church, founded in 1586.
+Went fasting to Mass in the Quizon Church, founded in 1586.
 It

 was an enlightening experience.
 Booths selling all sorts of things